 |Access:||Public Access||Ownership:|| Public Park/

 Location and site

-Havant Local Board purchased 3.5 hectares of land for a public park in 1888 and 1890 from three owners, Miss Norman, Sir Frederick Fitzqigram and Mr N. S. Gloyne.
-It was bounded on the North by the railway line, on the south by a stream, called a lavant, on the east by a wall bordering the Cattle market and private houses and on the west by a road and a private entrance into the Isolation Hospital.
-There was access from the west, adjacent to the Lodge, and from the south.
-A pathway, with an ornamental fountain, ran across the park from the Lodge, occupied by the Park Keeper, to the western boundary.
-A sports pavilion was built on the northern boundary from public subscription.
-There was also a path encircling the whole park.
-The size of the trees, shown on photographs between 1912 and 1921 indicate that trees had probably been planted on the boundaries soon after it became a public park.
-Tennis courts were an early addition, as shown by photographs of tennis tournaments.
-Many public celebrations such as George V’s Jubilee in 1935 were held on the park.
-Cricket, football and hockey were played there and yearly sports meetings occurred.
+The land was bought between 1888 -1889 from four private landowners by the Borough to create a recreation ground.
+It was bounded on the north by the railway line, on the south by a stream and on the east by a wall bordering the cattle market and private houses.
+On the west was a road & private entrance to an Isolation Hospital.
+A pathway with an ornamental fountain ran from the Lodge, the park keeper’s dwelling, to the east.
+A sports pavilion was donated by the trades people of Havant in 1890 on the northern boundary.
+A path encircled the whole park.
+Photographs from between 1912 -1921 indicate that trees had probably been planted on the boundaries soon after it became a public park.
+Public celebrations including George V’s Jubilee in 1935 were held in the park.